jitinkrishnan/NASA-SE/README.md

 ### 1. Concept Recognition (CR)

-We aim to extract common-knowledge concepts for the Systems Engineering domain.
+We aim to extract common-knowledge concepts for the systems engineering domain.
 With the help of a domain expert and text processing methods, we construct a dataset annotated at the word-level by carefully defining a BIO labelling scheme to train a NER-like sequence model to recognize systems engineering concepts.

 #### If you just want to extract concepts right away